ska-telescope/ska-src-maltopuft-backend/README.md

 # ska-src-maltopuft-backend

+## MALTOPUFT

 MALTOPUFT is a prototype MAchine Learning TOolkit for PUlsars and Fast Transients.
 The toolkit will provide a unified interface to:

 1. View single pulse and periodic candidates identified by SKA precursors and, once operational, the SKA.
 2. Assign "ground-truth" labels to candidates for use in Machine Learning classifier training.
 3. Retrieve and create version controlled datasets for use in the Machine Learning classifier training and evaluation pipelines.

-This repository will hold all code relating to the MALTOPUFT backend web service.
+This repository will hold all code relating to the MALTOPUFT API web service.

 ## Clone the repository